keogh/loanpro-code-challenge-frontend/README.md

 Please specify it in `src/domain/Api/routes.ts` file, look for the variable `BASE_URL` and set it to your correct host and port.

+### Sign-in

+In order to use this app you need to sign-in, there are two sample users:
+- `testuser/123qweasd`, user with over 1k records
+- `tesuser2/123qweasd`, user with balance equals to 1

 ## Roadmap